 Step 4: Flush your Magento Cache:

 You may even turn to more radical methods and say, hack the core code.
-See how to make it here.

 WARNING: Disabling your Magento logging is not always the way out.
 Here is a simple example, our extension Magento Automatic Related Products uses the history of viewed and compared products as one of the main sources for its proper functioning, though it also provides a possibility to use other sources.
 So, having decided to disable the logging, please, take into account the work of your extensions.